State Highway 27 (New Zealand)

 For its entire length, SH 27 is a single carriageway road with one lane in each direction and at-grade intersections and property access.
 The New Zealand Transport Agency classifies the highway as an arterial route.

 Traffic at Kaihere increased by 31%, from an average of 3,965 vehicles a day in 2008, to 5,182 in 2017 and 5,467 in 2019.
 In 2017 982 (19%) of those were heavy vehicles, mainly trucks.

-The road was gravelled and classified as No.19 Main Highway in 1926.
+History

+The land the road cuts through was once mostly swampland.
+Originally tracks ran through this swampland but the paths were small and cattle often drowned.
+As the swamp was drained the roading gradually improved.